A Psychical Diagnosis

 [I]t’s possible that you’ve inherited some psychic tradition.
 There are families, for instance, that hand down from generation to generation the clairvoyant tendency we know by the name of second sight.

 Despite those flaws, I enjoyed the novel.
-It’s hokey, and it’s melodramatic — but it’s also goofy fun.
-It’s always a pleasure to meet criminal characters named Charlie the Coke, Harry the Nut, and English Addie and to hear them talk the talk that Vance imagines New York street folks talk.
-Meanwhile, Priscilla, the uptown star of the show, is resourceful, daring, smart, and not at all a lackluster damsel in distress.
+It’s hokey, and it’s melodramatic — yet Vance is not afraid to kill off characters, preventing a conventional happy ending.
+And it’s always a pleasure to meet criminal characters named Charlie the Coke or Harry the Nut, and to hear them talk the talk that Vance imagines New York street folks talk.
+Meanwhile, Priscilla — the uptown star of the show — is resourceful, daring, smart, and not at all a lackluster damsel in distress.
 There are narrow escapes aplenty, and poor Priscilla is usually the one escaping.